vishvAsa/sanskrit/meta/misconceptions/Sanskrit_Phobia.md

 - The orthodox vaidika/ paurANika tradition forbids the study of particular classes of sanskrit literature (veda-s and their literal meaning) for certain jAti-s.
 For other categories (purANa-s, smRti-s, itihAsa-s, vedAnga-s), they allow and encourage these jAti-s to hear the lore when recited by a brAhmaNa (in whom the ultimate religious interpretive authority rests).
 Direct study of particular subsets of these texts was forbidden.
 - Orthodox dharmashAstra tradition admits the possibility of change in "dharma" based on changes in circumstance (including time and place).
 Clearly, the current context, with it's advent of such innovations such as the printing press, social and audio-visual media, mass literacy requires orthodox hindu paurANika tradition to adapt in order to compete with inimical doctrines.

+## Caste system
-## Sanskrit literature reinforces the hindu caste system.
+- Claim: "Sanskrit literature reinforces the hindu caste system."
 - Why single out Sanskrit epics for this analysis?
 What about Hindi, Tamil, Kannada, Telugu epics that also reinforce that system?
 And some counter-religious bauddha and jaina texts?
 All ancient scholarship (irrespective of language and country), was to a huge degree, elite scholarship.
 - Why would you turn a blind eye to mountains of Sanskrit works (hindu, buddhist, jain) which talk nothing about caste or gender roles in a way you dislike?